HEP-FCC/fcc-tutorials/full-detector-simulations/Geometry/Geometry.md

 <br/>

-To take efect, the code has to be recompiled,
+To take effect, the code has to be recompiled,

 ```shell